Welcome to Indiana Wind Watch

 Henry County citizens are fighting off three wind companies while election season heats up fast.
 Their No Wind Henry County group is putting forth strong candidates for some key seats in their county.
 We wish these candidates the best of luck: Ed Tarantino - Commissioner, Kenon Gray - County Council, Susan Huhn - County Council, and Peg Stefandel - County Council.
 Susan Huhn traveled to the Statehouse to speak in favor of House Bill 1338, representing her county well.
 We need more citizens across the state who care about the wind issue to take this important step and run for office and local change.
 Henry County was also well represented at the Statehouse in October 2017 where the Summer Study Session on wind issues was discussed.
 Also of note in Henry County, the ordinance is being contested with a petition for judicial review, and the Commissioners are now in the process of amending another ordinance.

-Jasper County has an extremely important meeting at the Jasper County Fairgrounds on August 27 at 7:00 p.m. central time.
-The Jasper County Plan Commission will discuss possible changes to the wind ordinance.
-Opposition is mounting in Jasper County against the White Post Wind RES wind turbine project as neighboring Pulaski County just kicked big wind out with the Pulaski Plan Commission's ban on industrial wind turbines.
+The Jasper County Plan Commission is discussing possible changes to the wind ordinance.
+Opposition is mounting in Jasper County against the White Post Wind RES wind turbine project as neighboring Pulaski County just kicked RES and big wind out with the Pulaski Plan Commission's ban on industrial wind turbines.
 The Jasper County Property Rights group, made up largely of landowners with a significant amount of land, livestock farmers and residents, are opposing the project.
 Aeronautical studies have been filed with the FAA on landowners' property who did not sign up for wind turbines on their ground.
 It is unclear why the wind company would be doing this.
 RES rep Matt Boys admitted in a public meeting RES does not pay for the expensive aeronautical studies.
 It is the American taxpayers who are footing the bill for these studies, many of which are for bogus locations for wind turbines.
-Landowners in Fulton, Cass, and Miami are noticing filings for wind turbines on land they have not leased to RES.
-Jasper County Landowners have indicated NextEra is also in their area getting contracts signed.
+Landowners in Fulton, Cass, and Miami are noticing FAA filings for wind turbines on land they have not leased to RES.
+Jasper County Landowners have indicated NextEra is also in their area getting wind lease contracts signed.

 Miami County's new ordinance with 2,000 foot setbacks to property lines and roads took effect July 11, 2018!
 Congratulations, Miami County Property Rights group!